 Projects and plans for 2024/25

 In September 2024, group members participated in the “Fifth Global Conference on Strengthening Synergies between the Paris Agreement on Climate Change and the 2030 Agenda for Sustainable Development” in Rio de Janeiro, Brazil.
 The event gathered experts from diverse fields and decision-makers to explore synergies between climate change and the UN SDGs, with a focus on addressing these global challenges through an integrated approach.
+You can read an Intervention from co-lead Ovie Edegbene and group member Reem Abou Assi here.

 Also in September 2024, group members wrote about the severe and continuous flooding events in Nigeria.
 Read their text on flood types, impacts, and mitigation options here.